29 FAQs about agents and distributors

 For an indefinite arrangement, the agreement should state what notice period there will be if either you or the agent wish to terminate the relationship.
 In practice, if the agent wishes to terminate the relationship, you may wish them to immediately cease acting for you.
 You may, however, be obliged to pay the agent some compensation to cover this.

-For self-employed agents, under UK and European law you must give a minimum notice period to terminate the relationship: one month in the first year; two months in the second year; and three months thereafter.
+For self-employed agents, you must give a minimum notice period to terminate the relationship: one month in the first year; two months in the second year; and three months thereafter.
 The notice period can be longer if agreed, but the agent can't be required to give more notice than you.

 You can terminate an agency relationship without notice if the agent breaches the contract with you.
 For example, if the agent fails to provide you with the information you need to fulfil sales.

-17. Will I have to pay an agent compensation if I terminate the relationship?
+17. Will I have to pay a sales agent compensation if I terminate the relationship?

 Most agreements will include arrangements for either indemnity or compensation.